ufal/lindat-corpora-conversions/README.md

 The vertical text is documented here: http://www.sketchengine.co.uk/documentation/wiki/SkE/PrepareText<br />
-The corpus configuration file is documented here: http://www.sketchengine.co.uk/documentation/wiki/SkE/Config/FullDoc
+The corpus configuration file is documented here: http://www.sketchengine.co.uk/documentation/wiki/SkE/Config/FullDoc And a bit more about Creating a corpus in general is here: https://www.sketchengine.co.uk/documentation/

 ###Directory structure

 The directory structure on kontext-dev (kontext) servers is as follows: